Pickl: Domestic and international expansion

 By the end of 2021, Pickl has expanded to Abu Dhabi, opening its first store at Soul Beach, Mamsha, and following it up with a second in early 2022 at World Trade Centre.
 Following the end of the An/Other pop-up, a full-scale Pickl restaurant was opened in City Walk, and by the end of 2022, the brand was in four Emirates with outlets opening in Sharjah and RAK in December.
 In early 2023, Pickl made its first foray into the international market with the opening of a franchised outlet in Bahrain in partnership with Zayani Foods.
 A second store followed later in the year in Juffair Square.

 Pickl launched in its third country in 2024 when it opened in Doha, Qatar.
 This was another franchise partnership, this time with Golondrina Hospitality.
 A fourth international launch quickly followed with three restaurants opening simultaneously on the North Coast of Egypt in a franchise partnership with Sky Restaurants.

 Per Caterer Middle East, Pickl plans to open 30 restaurants across Saudi Arabia, Egypt, and Kuwait with Sky Restaurants in the coming years.
+The brand also revealed ambitious plans to open 200 stores globally by 2027, including 50 in the GCC.